bryanguillen/react-vite-runtime-env-vars/README.md

 The high level approach is:

-* JSON File - You have a JSON file that lives on the web serve (in our case this means `public`)
+* JSON File - You have a JSON file that lives on the web server (in our case this means `public`)
 * Runtime hydration - At runtime, while starting up the app, we fetch the file and then set the environment variables in a singleton
 * Usage - Throughout our app, we can now access those environment variables